 On August 5, 2020, our sponsor purchased an aggregate of 11,500,000 founder shares for an aggregate purchase price of \$25,000, or approximately \$0.002 per share, up to 1,500,000 of which are subject to forfeiture depending on the extent to which the underwriters' over-allotment is exercised.
 Prior to the initial investment in the company of \$25,000 by the sponsor, the company had no assets, tangible or intangible.
 The number of founder shares issued was determined based on the expectation that such founder shares would represent 20% of the outstanding shares after this offering.
 The founder shares will be worthless if we do not complete an initial business combination.
-In addition, our sponsor has committed, pursuant to a written agreement, to purchase an aggregate of 6,666,667 private placement warrants (or 7,466,667 private placement warrants if the underwriters' over-allotment option is exercised in full), each exercisable to purchase one share of our Class A common stock at \$11.50 per share, for a purchase price of approximately \$10,000,000 (or \$11,200,000 if the underwriters' over-allotment option is exercised in full), or \$1.50 per whole warrant, that will also be worthless if we do not complete a business combination.
+In addition, our sponsor has committed, pursuant to a written agreement, to purchase an aggregate of 9,333,333 private placement warrants, each exercisable to purchase one share of our Class A common stock at \$11.50 per share, for a purchase price of \$14,000,000, or \$1.50 per whole warrant, that will also be worthless if we do not complete a business combination.
 Holders of founder shares have agreed (A) to vote any shares owned by them in favor of any proposed business combination and (B) not to redeem any founder shares in connection with a stockholder vote to approve a proposed initial business combination.
-In addition, we may obtain loans from our sponsor, affiliates of our sponsor or an officer or director, and we may pay our sponsor, officers, directors and any of their respective affiliates' fees and expenses in connection with identifying, investigating and completing an initial business combination
+In addition, we may obtain loans from our sponsor, affiliates of our sponsor or an officer or director, and we may pay our sponsor, officers, directors and any of their respective affiliates' fees and expenses in connection with identifying, investigating and completing an initial business combination.